CachyOS/linux-cachyos/README.md

 ### :books: Archived schedulers
 - **CacULE and CacULE-RDB** by Hamad Marri, supported by CachyOS in the past as - `linux-cachyos-cacule`
   ***ATTENTION:** Not supported after version 6.1.
 If you still want to use it, you can get it from the archive repository - [linux-cacule](https://github.com/ptr1337/linux-cacule)*
-> All kernels are prebuilt in two different march versions **(x86-64, x86-64-v3 and x86-64-v4)** and also with the **LTO-enabled** kernels in the cachyos repositories.
+> The CachyOS repositories provide prebuilt kernels in three different march versions: `x86-64`, `x86-64-v3`, and `x86-64-v4`.
+In addition, the repositories also offer LTO-enabled kernels.

 ## Features
-Here is a list of features of linux kernels prebuilt in `x86-64-v4`, `x86-64-v3` and `x86-64` in the CachyOS repositories.
+Here is a list of features of Linux kernels prebuilt in the CachyOS repositories for `x86-64-v4`, `x86-64-v3, and `x86-64`.
 ### :hammer_and_wrench: Advanced building & compiling
 - Very customizable PKGBUILD with many features and improvements.
 - `GCC/CLANG` Optimization with automatically found CPU architecture or also selectable CPU architecture.